apache/flink/docs/content/docs/dev/table/concepts/overview.md

 {{< /hint >}}

 From Flink v1.18, Table API & SQL supports configuring fine-grained state TTL at operator-level to improve the state usage.
-The minimum configurable granularity is defined as the number of incoming input edges for each state operator.
+The configurable granularity is defined as the number of incoming input edges for each state operator.
 Specifically, `OneInputStreamOperator` can configure the TTL for one state, while `TwoInputStreamOperator` (such as regular join), which has two inputs, can configure the TTL for the left and right states separately.
 More generally, for `MultipleInputStreamOperator` which has K inputs, K state TTLs can be configured.

-Typical use cases are as follows.
+Typical use cases are as follows:
 - Set different TTLs for [regular joins]({{< ref "docs/dev/table/sql/queries/joins" >}}#regular-joins).
 Regular join generates a `TwoInputStreamOperator` with left state to keep left input and right state to keep right input.
 From Flink v1.18, you can set the different state TTL for left state and right state.